 Monday it is the whole school together (in Key Stages this year) following the weekend Gospel and making links with our daily lives.

-Tuesday there is worship through singing with the sharing of hymns and songs in Key Stage celebrations.
+Tuesday there is Praise worship through singing with the sharing of hymns and songs in Phase celebrations.

-Wednesday the Key Stages have separate worships picking on a theme related to current events or school life and linking it to our faith.
+Wednesday the Phases have separate worships picking on a theme related to current events or school life and linking it to our faith.

-Thursday there is either class based worship lead by the class teachers and the children themselves or it may be a class’s turn to lead worship for the whole school or perhaps a Year group Prayer service or a visit to Mass at St Pius.
+Thursday there is either class based worship lead by the class teachers and the children themselves or it may be a class’s turn to lead worship for parents or perhaps a Year group Prayer service or a visit to Mass at St Pius.
 Keep an eye on the school calendar and weekly News!

-Friday there are separate Key Stage Celebrations worships focussed on recognising special awards made each week to children from across every class – they appear in the Roll of Honour in our Weekly News.
+Friday there are separate Phase Celebration worships focussed on recognising special awards made each week to children from across every class – they appear in the Roll of Honour in our Weekly News.
 At the start and end of each term and on other special occasions there are whole school Masses celebrated in the school by the Parish Priest.

 We really do want everything to be the very best that it can be for your children.
 Inevitably there will be times when we won’t get it right or haven’t told you everything you needed to know.
 In that event please don’t be afraid to ask

-- If it is a safeguarding matter, please raise it immediately with either Mrs Carter or Mr Lewin (our Designated Safeguarding Leads)
+- If it is a safeguarding matter, please raise it immediately with either Mrs Carter (our Designated Safeguarding Lead) or Mr Lewin

 - If it relates to your child’s progress, behaviour of friendships, speak with their class teacher

-- If it is an SEN matter, speak to Caroline McNiff or Laura Terry, our SEN coordinators
+- If it is an SEN matter, speak to Caroline McNiff, our SEN coordinator

 - If it is about clubs or trips please speak to the Office or Mr Jones who is the senior leader with responsibility for both